 BVD testing and vaccinations

-We encourage our farmers to test for BVD when their calves are disbudded, to pick up the disease early before if affects others in the herd.
-Outbreaks of disease are not only time consuming and costly but they can be very distressing for both farmers and their animals.
+We encourage our farmers to test for BVD when their calves are disbudded, to pick up the disease early before it affects others in the herd.
+Outbreaks of disease are not only time-consuming and costly, but they can also be very distressing for both farmers and their animals.
 Luckily, there are many vaccinations available for cattle to prevent a range of different diseases.
 For an individualised plan for your farm, contact your Anexa vet.